Skip to main content Skip to secondary navigation

 Reinforcing cement at the nanoscale

-Active regions of the Earth's crust function as large-scale kiln factories — they pulverize aluminosilicate rocks to the micron or finer scale, and internally channel heat that primes the fine material for fluid-mediated reactions.
-We are taking advantage of nanoscale engineering and natural conditions to grow nanofibers in the lab (right) that mimic rock cement microstructures (left, cementitious nanofibers in fault gauges, courtesy of S. Siman-Tov).
+Active regions of Earth's crust operate akin to expansive kiln factories.
+Here, aluminosilicate rocks are pulverized into micron or finer particles, while internal heat channels facilitate the preparation of these fine materials for fluid-mediated reactions.
+Leveraging nanoscale engineering and natural conditions, we replicate these processes in the laboratory, cultivating nanofibers (seen on the right) that emulate the microstructures of rock cement. (left, cementitious nanofibers in fault gauges, courtesy of S. Siman-Tov).

 Related Publications